Assistance with Proposal Preparation

 - Assess campus needs and contact the appropriate person.
-For example, call the Director of Academic Computing for computer needs, the Vice President and Treasurer for space assignment, and the College Librarian for library resources.
+For example, call the Chief Technology Officer for computer needs, the Vice President and Treasurer for space assignment, and the College Librarian for library resources.

-- Obtain the appropriate signatures for the External Proposal Approval Form available electronically here (link upper right, and on CFR Forms via menu left).
-Depending on the kind of grant, you may need signatures from your Department Chair, the Dean of the College, the Business Office, Corporate and Foundation Relations, Information Technology Services, Assessment/Institutional Research, and Vice President and Treasurer.
+- Obtain the appropriate signatures for the External Proposal Approval Form available electronically here (link upper right, and on CFR Forms & Templates via menu left).
+Depending on the kind of grant, you may need signatures from your Department Chair, the Dean of the College, the Business Office, Corporate and Foundation Relations, Information Technology Services, Institutional Research and Assessment, and Vice President and Treasurer.